York University station: Artwork

 "Piston Effect" consists of a series of glass panels on the west walls at concourse level and above the northbound track.
 Behind the panels are liquid crystal displays (LCDs) that detect the passage of a train and then produce a lighting display in various tones of black and white.
 It was designed by British-based Jason Bruges Studio, who specialize in kinetic and light art.

 Surface connections

-Toronto Transit Commission

 To reduce bus traffic on campus, the station has no attached bus terminal and routes still serving the campus make direct connections to the subway at Pioneer Village station on Steeles Avenue at the north end of the university grounds, after being moved from the campus TTC bus loop when the subway opened.
 Transfers are required to connect to surface routes on-street: